abot3/movie_recommender/MovieRecommender/README.md

 # Movie Recommender

 This is code for a shiny app for a movie recommender based on collaborative filtering.

+This app requires your movied images to be placed in the `MovieRecommender/MovieImages/` directory.
+Your working directory should be set to the parent directory of `MovieRecommender`, and run using `run_app.R`

 References:
 https://github.com/pspachtholz/BookRecommender